Getting your first credit card can help you learn how to manage credit and become financially successful.

 Building excellent credit is a long process, but here are the best first credit cards for you to check out so you can start making progress now.

 About Credit Cards

-Like all things in life, credit cards can be used for good, or they can hurt.
+Like all things in life, credit cards can be used for good, or they can do significant damage.
 Learning how to manage your first credit card is imperative to financial success.

 Credit gives you the ability to buy goods or services before making any monetary payment, based on the trust that you will pay it back in the future.
 Having a line of credit means your lender feels you are likely to pay back your balance.

 Credit almost always comes at a cost, which is known as the interest rate.
 On your credit card bill, your interest rate is called the “annual percentage rate” or APR.
 That is the extra percentage of money you will have to pay to use that line of credit, based on your total balance.
-This means that every month your bill is due, you can either pay your bill completely and avoid an interest charge, or you pay a minimum amount required by the bank, including the interest charge to carry a balance forward and pay over time.
+This means that every month your bill is due, you can either pay your bill in full—thus avoiding an interest charge—or pay the minimum amount required by the bank, including the interest charge to carry a balance forward and pay over time.

 Nothing in Life is Free

 Watch out for that fee!
 Financial companies make a lot of money from unsuspecting customers through fees and charges.